mctrl-io/mctrl/README.md

   itself and launch the first missions.
 For this purpose, we've created the Bootstrap Fund, which is a small allocation of CTRL to be cashed out when it reaches a preset funding target.

-Insignia Contest
-  Mission CTRL desperately needs an insignia, not only to function as a logo online and eventually on gear, but to give this project an inspirational, unifying, concrete theme, and we don't think this work should wait on Mission 3 to launch.
-Therefore, the founders have decided to offer a reward of 500 CTRL ($500) for the best insignia, to be awarded in the same week the Bootstrap Fund reaches its goal.
-Founders reserve the right to take a pass on all submissions, but a favorite will be selected and awarded 500 CTRL nonetheless.

-  This is your chance to have your design serve as the front-facing image of Mission CTRL worldwide.
-This is also the time to think about the greater theme, and the need down the line for new insignias for workers at the different Participation Levels and such.
-We hope that 500 CTRL will inspire the artist(s) to work with us to hone the work to enhance the Mission CTRL vision.

-  We need lots of graphic art in general.
-The art should be fun and adventurous, because missions should be fun and adventurous a lot of the time, yet stay fully on mission, keeping with the serious project-oriented utility of Mission CTRL.
-It's a delicate balance.
-Here are some words to summarize the aesthetic: Bold, adventurous, compassionate, well-equipped.

-  Send your submissions to fox@trqoiz.com.

 CTRL Tokenomics
   The strategy is to use the same native token for catalyst funding that we'll